wopfel/web-content-watcher/README.md

 This step-by-step instructions assumes you have a Pushover account (Pushover is a separate service, not related to this script).
 Otherwise, you can easily adopt the hook script for a Prowl notification or a mail.

+At the end, you will receive a notification when the new Arch Linux ISO is ready.
+Usually this happens once a month on the 1st.
+When a new ISO is released no later than 1 hour you should get a notification (1 hour so the Arch web servers don't get stressed).

 1. Copy `websites/archlinux-iso.yml.sample` to `websites/archlinux-iso.yml`
 2. Copy `hooks/pushover.hook.sample` to `hooks/pushover.hook` and modify it to your needs
 3. Execute ./wcw, it should detect there was no old file